stefanmb/coredns/plugin/trace/README.md

 * `service` **NAME** allows you to specify the service name reported to the tracing server.
   Default is `coredns`.
 * `client_server` will enable the `ClientServerSameSpan` OpenTracing feature.
+* `tag` is used to emit custom tags with each trace, it can be included multiple times

 ## Zipkin
 You can run Zipkin on a Docker host like this: